Theory of coupled neuronal-synaptic dynamics: High-dimensional analysis

+We use this result to probe the high-dimensional origin of the dynamics in the plastic network, noting that the spectral density of the Jacobian computed at any point on a dynamic trajectory is time-independent and self-averaging as $N \rightarrow \infty$.
+We use the DMFT to obtain a Monte-Carlo estimate of $\tavg{\cdot}_x$.
+The predicted boundary tightly hugs the Jacobian spectra evaluated from simulations in dynamic states (Fig.~\ref{fig:chaotic-spectra}).
+These simulation spectra do not contain outliers, justifying our focus on $\tilde{\bm{M}}_\text{bulk}$.
+We place a dot at $-1/p$ to indicate the delta function of $N^2 - N$ synaptic relaxational modes present in the spectrum of $\bm{M}$.
+Modes past the stability line, $\text{Re}(\lambda) = 0$, locally destabilize the network and drive the dynamics.

-Setting $k = 0$ recovers the circularly symmetric spectrum of the non-plastic network, given by Eq.~\ref{eq:plasticity_free_spectrum}.
-As $k$ is increased into the Hebbian regime, the spectrum is deformed away from this symmetric form: the delta function of synaptic at modes at $-1/p$ repels eigenvalues leftward, creating a hole in the spectrum to its left and pinching the spectrum to its right.
-As $k$ is increased further, the spectrum undergoes a topological transition to a form with two components and no holes, with the destabilizing component becoming increasingly pinched.
-The reduced number of locally destabilizing modes with large imaginary part generates slow chaos, as seen via the DMFT in Sec.~\ref{subsec:shapedchaos}.
-Notably, these locally destabilizing modes contain a roughly even mixture of neuronal and synaptic weight, while the relaxational component of the spectrum, the left component, is dominantly neuronal.
-Thus, the topological transition of the spectrum reflects a switch from dominantly neuronal to strongly neuronal-synaptic chaos.
+Setting $k = 0$ recovers the circularly symmetric spectrum of the nonplastic network, enclosed by ${|1 + \lambda| \leq g\sqrt{ \tavg{\phi'(x)^2}_x}}$ as predicted by Eq.~(\ref{eq:boundaryformula}) (Fig.~\ref{fig:chaotic-spectra}, $k=0$ row).
+As $k$ is increased, the delta function at $-1/p$ repels eigenvalues leftward, creating a hole (Fig.~\ref{fig:chaotic-spectra}, $g=3$, $k=1$ spectrum).
+Further increasing $k$ produces a topological transition to a spectrum with two bands and no holes (Fig.~\ref{fig:chaotic-spectra}, all other spectra with $k> 0$).
+Unstable modes are increasingly focused along the real axis, leading to slow activity as seen via the DMFT.
+The slow, destabilizing band is dominantly synaptic, and the fast, relaxational band is dominantly neuronal.
+The slowest-relaxing of the fast modes have real part close to $-1$, the neuronal decay timescale.
+This two-band topology therefore reflects a dynamic state in which slow network activity is synapse-driven rather than neuron-driven.

-As $k$ is decreased from zero into the anti-Hebbian regime, the delta function repels eigenvalues rightward, creating a hole to its right and increasing the proportion of dominantly imaginary eigenvalues past the stability line.
-Further decreasing $k$ produces a topological transition to a form with a single component and no holes.
-This spectrum has pronounced lobes that protrude past the stability line.
-The increased number of locally destabilizing modes with large imaginary part, and decreased number with large real part, generates fast, oscillatory chaos, seen via the DMFT in Sec.~\ref{subsec:shapedchaos}.
+As $k$ is decreased from zero into the anti-Hebbian regime, the delta function repels eigenvalues rightward, creating a hole to its right (Fig.~\ref{fig:chaotic-spectra}, $k = -1$ row).
+Further decreasing $k$ produces a topological transition to a form with a single band and no holes (Fig.~\ref{fig:chaotic-spectra}, $k=-2$ row).
+In contrast to the Hebbian spectra, there are pronounced lobes of dominantly imaginary unstable modes, generating fast, oscillatory activity also seen via the DMFT.
+The oscillatory frequency computed from zero-crossings of $C(\tau)$, as in Fig.~\ref{fig:plasticity-shaped-chaos}(c), corresponds roughly to the locations of the imaginary lobes of the spectra, particularly for smaller values of $g$ (Fig.~\ref{fig:chaotic-spectra}, triangular markers for $k < 0$ spectra).